opendocsg/slw-judgments-backfill/2015_SGHC_25/report.md

 **Kori’s case**

 14     Before me, Mr Twang, counsel for Kori, argued that Sub-paragraph ( _d_ ) should be construed disjunctively.
-In support of this argument, Mr Twang relied on the case of _Lim Lye Hiang v Official Assignee_ [2012] 1 SLR 228 (“ _Lim Lye Hiang_ ”).
+In support of this argument, Mr Twang relied on the case of _Lim Lye Hiang v Official Assignee_ <span class="citation">[2012] 1 SLR 228</span> (“ _Lim Lye Hiang_ ”).
 There, the Court of Appeal read the two limbs of s 78(1) of the Bankruptcy Act (Cap 20, 2009 Rev Ed) (“Bankruptcy Act”) disjunctively even though the word “and” was used to connect both limbs.
 The relevant provision reads as follows:

 **78.** —(1) The property of the bankrupt divisible among his creditors (referred to in this Act as the